Tips for Reducing Ticks in Your Landscape

 Products that contain the acaricide carbaryl, such as Sevin, are highly poisonous to bees, so you'll probably want to avoid them.

-In a study conducted by the Center for Disease Control, 67 percent of ticks were found in thickly forested areas.
-Twenty-two percent were located at the unmaintained edges of forests.
-Flower beds and other ornamental vegetation harbored only nine percent, while manicured lawns had the least number, only two percent--and most of those were found within three yards of woodlands, stone barriers and flower beds.
+In a study conducted by the Center for Disease Control, 67% of ticks were found in thickly forested areas, while 22% were located at the unmaintained edges of forests.
+Flower beds and other ornamental vegetation harbored only 9%, while manicured lawns had the least number, only 2%—and most of those were found within 3 yards of woodlands, stone barriers, and flower beds.

 Light-colored clothing is also a good idea.
 Although it won't prevent ticks, it will make them easier to spot.
 That way, you can catch and destroy them before they bite.
 Even tiny seed ticks (larvae) and tick nymphs are easier to spot against light clothing like khaki pants and long-sleeved white shirts.